2023–24 FC Barcelona season: August

+On 1 August, Barcelona defeated Milan 0–1 thanks to a goal from Ansu Fati, with Julián Araujo loaned to Las Palmas for the rest of the season the same day.

-On 9 August, the club announced the departure of Franck Kessié to Saudi club Al-Ahli for 12.5 million €.
+On 8 August, Barcelona concluded the pre-season with a 4–2 win against Tottenham Hotspur to retain Joan Gamper Trophy.
+The goals were scored by Robert Lewandowski, Ferran Torres, Ansu Fati and Abde Ezzalzouli, while Frenkie de Jong was chosen as Player of the match.
+The next day, the club announced the departure of Franck Kessié to Saudi club Al-Ahli for €12.5 million.
 He played 43 matches for the club and scored three goals.

-On 13 August, Barcelona were held to a goalless draw by Getafe CF at the Coliseum Alfonso Perez.
+On 12 August, Ousmane Dembélé was sold to Paris Saint-Germain for €50.4 million, and the following day, Barcelona were held to a goalless draw by Getafe CF at the Coliseum.
 In an extremely physical match, both teams were reduced to ten men when Raphinha and Jamie Mata were sent off in the 42nd and 57th minutes respectively.
-The match ended with late drama when Barcelona were denied a penalty for a foul on Ronald Araujo right at the end.
+The match ended with late drama when Barcelona were denied a penalty for a foul on Ronald Araujo right at the end. İlkay Gündoğan made his debut for the club in this match.

 On 20 August, Barcelona got their first win of the season, winning 2–0 against Cádiz, with the goals coming from Pedri and Ferran Torres.
+The next day, Sergiño Dest was loaned to PSV Eindhoven for the rest of the season.

-On 27 August, Barcelona defeated Villarreal 4–3 in a seven-goal thriller.
+On 27 August, Barcelona defeated Villarreal 3–4 in a seven-goal thriller.
 Gavi, Frenkie de Jong and Ferran Torres scored a goal each, along with Robert Lewandowski who scored his first goal of the season and sealed the win in the 71st minute.

-On 31 August, the draw for the 2023–24 UEFA Champions League group stage was held at the Grimaldi Forum in Monaco.
+Fermín López made his debut in the match.
+Four days later, the draw for the 2023–24 UEFA Champions League group stage was held at the Grimaldi Forum in Monaco.
 Barcelona was drawn into Group H, alongside its opponents Porto, Shakhtar Donetsk and debutants Royal Antwerp.